SwarnaGhosh/RestAPITesting/README.md

 # RestAPITesting
-Consists basic Restapi Testing using RestAssured
+Consists basic Restapi Testing using RestAssured on BDD Approach